jesuserro/CatholicBible/README.md

 - Join a Community of Enthusiasts Exploring the Bible's Depth, Engage in Conversations and Share Insights in the [Discussions Forum](https://github.com/jesuserro/CatholicBible/discussions)

 ## License

-This project is licensed under the **MIT License**, allowing for free usage, modification, and distribution for non-commercial purposes, driven by faith and service to Jesus Christ, while providing some liability protection.
+This project is available to everyone under the standard **[MIT LICENSE](LICENSE)**, allowing for free usage, modification, and distribution for non-commercial purposes, driven by faith and service to Jesus Christ.

-Copyright (c) 2023 Jesús Erro
-For details, please see the [LICENSE](LICENSE) file.